Overview

 Creating the Glossary activity

-Navigate to the module / course page that you want to add the Glossary activity to and ensure that you have editing enabled by clicking the "Turn editing on" button.
+Navigate to the module / course page that you want to add the Glossary activity to and ensure that you have editing enabled by clicking the "Edit mode" slider.

 Scroll down to the section on the page that you want to add the activity to and select 'Add an activity or resource' from the bottom right of that section.